 The pain of losing a family member is even more difficult with the knowledge that the death could have been prevented.
 Wrongful death is a broad term that encompasses many different circumstances.
 Wrongful death lawsuits can be brought against another person or entity for:

 If your loved one’s death was caused by the negligent actions of another party in Racine, we urge you to speak with us about pursuing a civil lawsuit to seek justice and compensation.
-Our trial lawyers at Cannon & Dunphy S.C. have over 30 years of experience and have recovered over $1 billion in damages to date.
+Our Wisconsin wrongful death lawyers at Cannon & Dunphy S.C. have over 30 years of experience and have recovered over $1 billion in damages to date.
 We offer a free case evaluation and do not charge legal fees unless we are successful.
 Contact us today – there is a limited time period to file a wrongful death claim.